-There was a time when airports used to induce yawns and boredom in travelers.
-Though first-time travelers would jump on the opportunity to travel via plane, regular flyers would cringe on the very thought of it.
+There was a time when airports used to induce yawns and boredom amongst travelers.
+Though first-time travelers would jump on the opportunity to travel on a plane, regular flyers would cringe on the very thought of it.
 And don’t you talk about delayed flights!
 Some would actually start hurling abuses.
-I fall in the same category. 🙁
+I fall in the same category.

-Harsh cannot miss his office as we already travel on a packed schedule; at such a point there is nothing disappointing as a delayed or cancelled flight.
+Harsh cannot miss his office as we usually travel on a packed schedule; at such a point there is nothing disappointing as a delayed or cancelled flight.
 And then a flight layover is no different – just that we know we have to spend a few precious hours at the airport just to save a few bucks!
-And why not? 😉
+And why not?
+You can even save a lot of money on flight booking just if you know some hacks.

 A lot of airports look like upscale shopping malls where the prices are extremely high.
-And this is the reason Harsh holds my hand tight when we are at the airports (mystery solved) 😀 Nevertheless, I have matured with time and my shopping fancies have come a halt, since I want to travel more (even if it means negotiating with my shopping hangs) :-/
+And this is the reason Harsh holds my hand tight when we are at the airports (mystery solved).

 So who told you to actually shop?
 Just have fun playing with the amazing travel gadgets or sample moisturizers at L’Occitane (It wouldn’t cost you a dime).
 You may also browse through the books section at the airport or check price tags in Hermes.
 Shell out money on some cute souvenirs or chocolates to bring home.
 I love bringing back a memoir from every place I visit; it doesn’t have to be really a pricey one).